-Abort any statement that waits longer than the specified number of milliseconds while attempting to acquire a lock on a table, index, row, or other database object.
+Abort any statement that waits longer than the specified amount of time while attempting to acquire a lock on a table, index, row, or other database object.
 The time limit applies separately to each lock acquisition attempt.
 The limit applies both to explicit locking requests (such as LOCK TABLE, or SELECT FOR UPDATE without

 Unlike statement_timeout, this timeout can only occur while waiting for locks.
 Note that if statement_timeout is nonzero, it is rather pointless to set